erykksc/busybees/docs/README.md

 - `GET /api/user/profile` - Get profile of the authenticated in user (settings, calendar integrations).
 Returns `UserProfileDto from packages/core`
 <!-- - `POST /api/user/profile` - Update profile of the authenticated user (settings, calendar integrations).
 For now there are no customization options. -->
-- `GET /api/user/events?from&until` - Fetch events from all calendars of the authenticated user `from` to `until` date-times
+- `GET /api/user/freebusy?timeMin&timeMax` - Fetch busy statuses from all calendars of the authenticated user `timeMin` to `timeMax` date-times
 - `POST /api/user/events` - Update events of the authenticated user. **Not Implemented, plan for the future**

 #### Group Endpoints